chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 ## Learning Objectives 🧠

-In this chapter, we’ll focus on the practical details you need to navigate the different flavours of OSS communities:
+In this chapter, we'll focus on the practical details you need to navigate the different flavours of OSS communities:

 - Understand types of OSS licenses and why/when you should pay attention to them
-- Overview of governance structured in open source communities
+- Get an overview of governance structures in open source communities
-- Motivation behind creating and sustaining open source projects
+- Learn the motivations behind creating and sustaining open source projects

 ## OSS Licenses 🧑‍⚖️